wviechtb/wviechtb/README.md

 ## Work Details

-- I am associate professor of methodology and statistics in the Department of Psychiatry and Neuropsychology, Maastricht University, the Netherlands
+- I am associate professor of methodology and statistics in the Department of Psychiatry and Neuropsychology at Maastricht University in the Netherlands
-- I do research on the statistical methods for meta-analysis and the analysis of multilevel and longitudinal data, with particular emphasis on computation statistics and software development
+- I do research on the statistical methods for meta-analysis and the analysis of multilevel and longitudinal data, with particular emphasis on computational statistics and software development

 ## Most Important Projects

 - [**metafor**](https://github.com/wviechtb/metafor): a meta-analysis package for R
 - [**metadat**](https://github.com/wviechtb/metadat): meta-analysis datasets for R
-- [**mathjaxr**](https://github.com/wviechtb/mathjaxr): an R package for easy use of MathJax in Rd files (i.e., for nicely rendering mathematical equations in the HTML help files)
+- [**mathjaxr**](https://github.com/wviechtb/mathjaxr): an R package for easy use of MathJax in Rd files (i.e., for rendering mathematical equations in the HTML help files)
 - [**poolr**](https://github.com/ozancinar/poolr): an R package for pooling the results from (dependent) tests (i.e., by combining the p-values)
 - [**course_oor**](https://github.com/wviechtb/course_oor): the repo for my 'Open Online Introduction to R Course'
 - [**meta_analysis_books**](https://github.com/wviechtb/meta_analysis_books): R code to reproduce the examples and illustrations from various books on meta-analysis